DeannaGelbart/search-by-color/README.md

 This webapp lets the user search a collection of images by color, using a color picker.
+Search results are shown as a thumbnail gallery and the user can select an individual image for a larger view.

 [Screenshot](http://i.imgur.com/ANOpHZF.png)